 Hi, my name is Menzo Faassen.
-I am a licensed professional counselor in the state of Tennessee and Kentucky.
+I am a licensed professional counselor in the state of Tennessee and New Mexico.
 I received my B.S. in Psychology in 1999 from Middle Tennessee State University and I received my M.S. in Community Counseling from Austin Peay State University in 2009.

 I work full time in Farmington, NM (where I moved to in January of 2019).
 I am working for a community mental health center as a clinical supervisor.
 I have worked in community mental health and addiction treatment centers since 2007.
 I have worked with adults and teenagers with trauma, addiction, depression, grief/loss and LGBT issues.
 I am also a proud member of the LGBT community.

 My approach to therapy starts out with the basic Rogerian (person centered approach).
 But, I also incorporate Psycho dramatic techniques (but I can only do this in a video session) into my approach.
 Psychodrama is a combination of counseling and theater and is often referred to as Shakespearean Psychology.
 I start where you are.
 I believe that you are the expert on you and that this is your therapy not mine.
 So I will tailor my approach and style to what your goal (not my goal) is.
 I can be as directive as you need.
 I can function well dealing with thoughts and emotions, looking for solutions, and even a look into reality.

 A few things to be aware of: